You feel so lonely and disconnected and may be experiencing emotional detachment in your relationship.

 He or she may be dealing with trauma that causes anxiety or depression and has nothing left to offer you in the way of emotional intimacy and support.

 Or maybe your partner is afraid of emotional intimacy, fearing he may lose himself if he opens up to you and reveals his inner world and deeper feelings.

-Whatever the reason for the emotional detachment, you need to understand what's happening and recognize the signs of detachment so you can figure out your next steps.
+Whatever the reason for the emotional detachment, you need to understand what’s happening and recognize any emotional detachment issues so you can figure out your next steps.

 1. Your partner doesn’t share his or her problems or worries.

 Maybe you were once the first person your partner came to when he or she was worried or upset.
 But no more.